Ampere Altra is the first 80-core ARM-based server processor

-Ampere has unveiled the industry’s first 80-core ARM-based 64-bit server processor today in a bid to outdo Intel and Advanced Micro Devices in data center chips.
+Ampere has unveiled the industry’s first 80-core ARM-based 64-bit server processor today in a bid to outdo Intel and Advanced Micro Devices in datacenter chips.

-Ampere announced today that it has begun providing samples of the Ampere Altra processor for modern cloud and edge computing data centers.
-The Ampere Altra processor runs on 210 watts, and it is targeted for server applications such as data analytics, artificial intelligence, database, storage, telco stacks, edge computing, web hosting, and cloud-native applications.
+Ampere announced today that it has begun providing samples of the Ampere Altra processor for modern cloud and edge computing datacenters.
+The Ampere Altra processor runs on 210 watts and is targeted at such server applications as data analytics, artificial intelligence, database, storage, telco stacks, edge computing, web hosting, and cloud-native applications.

-Intel dominates about 95.5% percent of the server chip market with its x86-based processors, and AMD has the rest.
+Intel dominates about 95.5% of the server chip market with its x86-based processors, and AMD has the rest.
 But Ampere is targeting power-efficient, high-performance, and high-memory capacity features.

 Renee James, former president of Intel and CEO of Ampere, said in an interview with VentureBeat that the chip is faster than a 64-core AMD Epyc processor and Intel’s 28-core high-end Xeon “Cascade Lake” chip.